Privacy policy

 Data erasure and storage duration

-The personal data of the data subject will be erased or blocked as soon as the purpose of storage no longer applies.
-Data may also be stored if this has been provided for by the European or national legislator in EU regulations, laws or other provisions to which the controller is subject.
-The data will also be blocked or erased if a storage period prescribed by the aforementioned standards expires, unless there is a need for further storage of the data for the conclusion or fulfillment of a contract.
+The data subject’s personal data will be erased or blocked as soon as the purpose for which it was stored no longer applies.
+Data may also be stored if this is provided for by European or national legislation in EU regulations, laws, or other provisions to which the controller is subject.
+The data will also be blocked or deleted when a retention period prescribed by the aforementioned standards expires, unless there is a need to continue storing the data for the conclusion or performance of a contract.

 Creation of log files